tcaiazzi/BGP_in_the_data_center_kathara/README.md

 ```
 The create_lab.py creates the configuration files for nodes and the network graph (clos.html).
-You can open the clos.html file to check the network topology and the ip configuration.
+You can open the clos.html file in a browser to check the network topology and the ip configuration.

 To stop the lab, type on terminal: